EdTech Trends 2023

 Gamification

-In 2023, other technologies like artificial intelligence (AI), machine learning, big data, and IoT will accelerate the adoption of gamification in the EdTech sector.
-The industry will be also gearing up for using the metaverse, which is already gaining momentum.
-For example, Minecraft Education Edition is an effective tool for engaging students to explore real-world issues in a digital world.
+In 2023, gamification in EdTech has taken a more advanced shape thanks to new technologies like big data analytics, machine learning, and the metaverse.
+For example, Minecraft launched an Education Edition, which allows students to explore real-world issues in a digital world.
 In cooperation with Polygon, Edverse created an educational metaverse for institutions and individuals.
-The implementation of learn-to-earn with the use of metaverse and crypto is going to be the next big move in gamification.
+The implementation of the learn-to-earn model, combining metaverse and crypto, may be the next big move in gamification.

 Artificial Intelligence

-Many EdTech startups use AI in their products.
-For instance, Elsa helps English learners hone their speaking.
-The AI-powered online tutor provides instant feedback on the student’s pronunciation.
-With Century-Tech, learners experience a high level of personalization as AI algorithms present the right level of material at the right time and fill knowledge gaps.
+Analytical AI-powered applications and AI solutions for language learning are expected to have the highest potential impact on the sector.
+For instance, AI-powered online tutor Elsa helps English learners hone their speaking skills by providing instant feedback on the student’s pronunciation.
+Century-Tech, learners experience a high level of personalization as AI algorithms present the right level of learning material at the right time and fill knowledge gaps.

 Mobile Learning

-Chatbots are increasingly becoming a part of education, shaping the demand for these solutions in mobile learning.
-For example, Nitin Ramrakhyani, Product Vice President at Novakid, claims that the platform’s development is currently centered around AI and chatbots as a response to the increasing demand for individual learning.
+Chatbots are also shaping the mobile learning market.
+Nitin Ramrakhyani, Product Vice President at Novakid, says the platform’s development is currently centered around AI and chatbots as a response to the increasing demand for individual learning.

 8allocate team will have your back